We’re still shooting for a Fall 2019 opening. Early winter may be more realistic.

 *EFT stands for “Electronic Funds Transfer” (think standard gym membership).
 EFT memberships will have a one time, $35 startup fee.
 You can put an EFT membership on hold, at any time, for $5 per month.

 Maybe!
-We plan to begin the hiring process sometime in late summer or early fall.
+We plan to begin the hiring process in the next couple of weeks.
 We'll post positions on the website and announce them via the newsletter and social media.

 Can I work there?

 No, it will be a bouldering gym, which means walls no more than 15-feet tall with big, thick, foam mats underneath them.

 Will there be ropes?